ZupIT/beagle-docs/content/en/docs/Tutorials/Test/Benchmark Beagle Movies.md

 title: Benchmark Beagle Movies
 weight: 237
 description: >-
-  You will know more about Beagle Movies on this section, an application developed using Beagle.
+  You will find about Beagle Movies on this section, an application developed using Beagle.
 ---

 # Benchmark: Beagle Movies

 ## Context

 Beagle Movies is a movie application developed using Beagle's framework.
-With it, it is possible to check movie and tv shows reviews and also create customized lists with what you want to watch or what you already have.
+It is possible to check movie and tv shows reviews and also create customized lists with what you want to watch or what you already have watched.

 ## What were the tests?